 Boscastle

-Boscastle is a town of two parts, the old town at the top of the hill and the harbour, deep in the valley.
-Most visitors pass by the town and head for th harbour where there is a selection of shops, eateries and several outstanding walks.
+Boscastle is a town of two parts.
+The old town is at the top of the hill and the harbour is deep in the valley.
+Most visitors pass by the old town and head for the harbour where there is a selection of shops, eateries and several outstanding walks.

 Boscastle has a number of places to eat from a tea shop, Hotel, pub and nearby farm shop, all offering excellent light lunches.
 There is also a bakery selling pasties.